rudyn2/cc5114/src/neural_network/README.md

 The code in this folder implements a lot of functionality in order to train a Neural Network.

+### DISCLAIMER

+I am not a native spanish speaker so maybe you might find some spelling mistakes (sorry).

 Table of Contents
 ================